International participation in disability issues

 On 30 March 2007, Australia was one of the original state signatories to the CRPD.
 On 17 July 2008 and 30 July 2009 sequentially, Australia ratified the CRPD and the Optional Protocol.
 The Optional Protocol makes Australia more accountable, ensuring CRPD obligations are achieved and promotes Australia as an international leader in disability rights.

-Australian Government, Disability Peak Organisation (DPOs) and Disability Advocacy Organisation (DAOs) representatives attend the annual CRPD Conference of States Parties (COSP).
-The COSP provides an opportunity for Australia to engage in dialogue with other nations and connect individuals, organisations with best practice ideas around mechanisms to secure and advance the rights of persons with disabilities.
-Information about Australian Government assistance for DPO and DAO representatives to attend key international forums on human rights can be found on the Australian Human Rights Commission website.
+Australian Government, disabled peoples organisations and disability advocacy organisation representatives attend the annual Conference of States Parties (COSP) to the CRPD.
+The COSP provides an opportunity for Australia to engage in dialogue with other nations, and connect individuals and organisations with best practice ideas around mechanisms to secure and advance the rights of persons with disabilities.
+The 15th session of the COSP is scheduled to take place between 14-16 June 2022.
+Information about Australian Government assistance for disability peak organisations and disability advocacy representatives to attend key international forums on human rights can be found on the Australian Human Rights Commission website.

 Australian legislation to support the rights of people with disability includes: